mattmarcussmith/mattmarcussmith/README.md

 `Backend Software Engineer (C#/APIs/Azure)` <br />

 I have a Bachelor of Science in Software Engineering with a concentration in C# from Western Governors University.
-I specialized in building web APIs with ASP.NET Core, focusing on CRUD operations, authentication, authorization, and implementing design patterns like Repository, Service, and Dependency Injection.
+I specialize in building web APIs with ASP.NET Core, focusing on CRUD operations, authentication, authorization, and implementing design patterns like Repository, Service, and Dependency Injection.

 ---